bbhunter/NAPA/README.md

 # PAPA
 PAPA (Python Automated Proxy Attacker)

-This tool is a local proxy like Burp's Intruder.
+This tool is a local proxy like Burp's Proxy.

 The difference is that this one will **automatically** start to fuzzing **_all_** parameters found in GET and POST request.
 Even in JSON input.